MicrosoftDocs/windows-dev-docs/uwp/gaming/missing-dot-net-apis-in-unity-and-uwp.md

 ```

 > [!NOTE]
-> `NETFX_CORE` is only meant to check if you're compiling C# code against the .NET scripting backend.
-If you're using a different scripting backend, such as IL2CPP, use [`ENABLE_WINMD_SUPPORT`](https://docs.unity3d.com/Manual/windowsstore-code-snippets.html) instead.
+> `NETFX_CORE` is only meant to check whether you're compiling C# code against the .NET scripting backend.
+If you're using a different scripting backend, such as IL2CPP, then use **ENABLE_WINMD_SUPPORT** instead.

-For the full list of platform-dependent compilation directives, see [Platform dependent compilation](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html).

 ## Common issues and workarounds